-My husband and I initially were only considering a domestic adoption of a child with Down syndrome.
+My husband and I initially only considered a domestic adoption of a child with Down syndrome.
 But, God opened our eyes to a little boy in Eastern Europe, known as Mac (Thadius on the adoption ministry website Reece’s Rainbow).
 7 months into our adoption, Russia closed its doors to all families in the United States to adopt.
 Our son’s region further confirmed this by closing down every adoption outside of the region 7 weeks later in February, 2013.

-On March 3, 2013, though we still consider ourselves to be in-process for Mac, we committed to bring little Libby home from another part of Eastern Europe.
+On March 3, 2013, though we still consider ourselves to be in-process for Mac, we committed to bring little Libby (now Daisy) home from another part of Eastern Europe.
 Read the story of our adoption through the blog posts below.